hjoly2003/stratospheric-main/chapters/part-I-addendum/README.md

 npm run domain:destroy
 npm run service:destroy
 npm run network:destroy
-npm run repository:destroy # Complete the job in AWS Console ECR & delete the repositories npm run certificate:destroy
+npm run certificate:destroy
 ```

-1. To delete the CDKToolkit stack, open its "Resources" tab from the CloudFormation.
+To delete the CDKToolkit stack:

+1. open its "Resources" tab from the CloudFormation.
 2. Within the resource tab, copy the "Physical ID" of the AWS::S3::Bucket.
 3. Within the S3 Management Console, select that same bucket and click the "Empty" button.
 4. For that bucket click the "Delete" button.